Baleen whale: Senses

 Their eyes are relatively small for their size.

 The eyes of baleen whales are relatively small for their size and are positioned near the end of the mouth.
 This is probably because they feed on slow or immobile prey, combined with the fact that most sunlight does not pass 30 ft, and hence they do not need acute vision.
 A whale's eye is adapted for seeing both in the euphotic and aphotic zones by increasing or decreasing the pupil's size to prevent damage to the eye.
 As opposed to land mammals which have a flattened lens, whales have a spherical lens.
 The retina is surrounded by a reflective layer of cells (tapetum lucidum), which bounces light back at the retina, enhancing eyesight in dark areas.
-However, light is bent more near the surface of the eye when in air as opposed to water; consequently, they can see much better in the air than in the water.
+However, light is bent more near the surface of the eye when in air as opposed to water; consequently, they can see much better in the water than in the air.
 The eyeballs are protected by a thick outer layer to prevent abrasions and an oily fluid (instead of tears) on the surface of the eye.
 Baleen whales appear to have limited color vision, as they lack S-cones.

 The mysticete ear is adapted for hearing underwater, where it can hear sound frequencies as low as 7 Hz and as high as 22 kHz, distinct from odontocetes whose hearing is optimized for ultrasonic frequencies.
 It is largely unknown how sound is received by baleen whales.
 Unlike in toothed whales, sound does not pass through the lower jaw.
 The auditory meatus is blocked by connective tissue and an ear plug, which connects to the eardrum.
 The inner-ear bones are contained in the tympanic bulla, a bony capsule.
 However, this is attached to the skull, suggesting that vibrations passing through the bone is important.
 Sinuses may reflect vibrations towards the cochlea.
 It is known that when the fluid inside the cochlea is disturbed by vibrations, it triggers sensory hairs which send electric current to the brain, where vibrations are processed into sound.

 Baleen whales have a small, yet functional, vomeronasal organ.
 This allows baleen whales to detect chemicals and pheromones released by their prey.
 It is thought that 'tasting' the water is important for finding prey and tracking down other whales.
 They are believed to have an impaired sense of smell due to the lack of the olfactory bulb, but they do have an olfactory tract.
 Baleen whales have few if any taste buds, suggesting they have lost their sense of taste.
 They do retain salt-receptor taste-buds suggesting that they can taste saltiness.